Frequently asked questions about tarot and how I work – answered:

 For phone readings, your appointment may be scheduled about two weeks or more in advance.

 Be sure to check with me for my availability before you pay for an appointment if you have a limited schedule.
+If you pay for a reading but then change your mind because you cannot wait for my availability, your payment will be refunded minus a $5 admin fee.

 I do not offer same day appointments – nor am I able to shift my schedule around if you are late.
 If you are late, this cuts into YOUR time, not mine or the client after you.
 For the questions via email – I answer all email questions within 48 hours.